TECHNICAL TRAINING & CERTIFICATION PROGRAM

 APPEALS & REINSTATEMENT REQUESTS

-If the individual fails to respond within 10 days of receipt of the notice, the suspension or revocation becomes final.
+An individual has 10 business days to respond to the revocation notice.† If the individual fails to respond with an appeal within 10 days of receipt of the original revocation notice, the suspension or revocation becomes effective on the 10th day.

-If the individual is not satisfied with the decision of the Program Director and representative panel, the individual shall, within 10 days of receipt of the written decision, submit a request for further review to the Program Director.† Appeals and reinstatement requests will be considered by the Certification Board.† The decision of the Certification Board will be the final decision on behalf of Technical Training & Certification Program.†
+Appeal step 2:† If the individual is not satisfied with the decision of the Program Director and representative panel, the individual shall, within 10 days of receipt of the written decision, submit a request for further review to the Program Director.† This appeals request will be considered by the entire Certification Board.† The decision of the Certification Board will be the final decision on behalf of Technical Training & Certification Program.†

 Any violation will remain on the violatorís record for five years, at which time the violation will be removed from their record.